richashworth/tlaplus-mcp/README.md

 ## Relationship to tlaplus-workflow

-This server is the tooling backend for [tlaplus-workflow](https://github.com/richashworth/tlaplus-workflow), a Claude Code plugin that hides TLA+ formal verification behind a conversational interface.
+This server is the tooling backend for [tlaplus-workflow](https://github.com/richashworth/tlaplus-workflow), a Claude Code plugin that provides access to TLA+ tools behind a conversational interface.

 **tlaplus-workflow** provides the agents (extractor, specifier, reviewer, verifier) and the conversational skill.
 Agents call typed MCP tools that return structured JSON — violations with traces, state counts, parsed state graphs, coverage data.